floriancapelle/jquery-toggle-widget/README.md

-getOffsetTop | - | get offset top value shifted by 'offsetTopShift' getContentInnerHeight | - | get the height of the content-inner element (using jQuery.outerHeight) scrollToOffsetTop | - | scroll the viewport to the offset top position destroy | - | remove all functionality, events and api from the toggle element
+getOffsetTop | - | get offset top value shifted by 'offsetTopShift' getContentInnerHeight | - | get the height of the content-inner element (using jQuery.outerHeight) scrollToOffsetTop | - | scroll the viewport to the offset top position isOpen | - | returns whether the toggle is open destroy | - | remove all functionality, events and api from the toggle element

 ### Configuration